datatrustengineering/DataTrustEngineering/docs/patterns/data-debt/data-debt.md

 ---
-title: Design Patterns for Data & AI Technical Debt
+title: Data Debt Guide (DTE Pattern)
 type: "page"
 layout: "single"
 markup: "markdown"
 ---

-# Data Debt in Data & AI Systems
+# Data Debt Guide (DTE Pattern)

-Technical debt is inevitable in every engineering discipline — data and AI are no exception.
-The purpose of this section is not to eliminate debt, but to **make it visible, measurable, and manageable**.

-In traditional governance, debt hides in endless policies and committees.
-In **Data Trust Engineering (DTE)**, debt is treated like code: tracked, budgeted, and paid down through engineering discipline and automation.

-## Mission of This Section
+## Mission

-- **Expose Invisible Debt**: Shine light on the hidden costs of pipeline fragility, schema drift, model decay, and “hero debugging.”
-- **Provide Practical Patterns**: Offer lightweight, reproducible design patterns that teams can apply incrementally.
-- **Baseline, Not Framework**: These are **guides and recipes**, not full-blown products.
-The goal is to show where to start, not to replace the entire ecosystem.
-- **Engineer-First**: Patterns focus on **observability, contracts, lineage, and SLOs**, not on policy enforcement or compliance checklists.
+In Data Trust Engineering (DTE), **data quality is reframed as technical debt** — visible, measurable, and fixable — rather than an abstract governance checkbox.
+The mission of this guide is to provide **lightweight, open-source recipes** for embedding quality checks directly into pipelines and products, aligned with the [DTE Manifesto](../Manifesto.md).

+The goal is not to replicate vendor platforms, but to **set a baseline**: practical, repeatable patterns that anyone can fork, extend, and adapt to their own systems.

+---

 ## Why It Matters

-- **70–85% of governance programs fail** (Gartner, 2025), often because they ignore technical debt until it’s too late.
+- Many organizations struggle with governance complexity, often because they ignore technical debt until it becomes problematic.
 - AI systems add new forms of debt: drift, bias, fairness regressions.
 - Without clear **trust SLOs and error budgets**, teams ship features while debt compounds silently.

 ---

 ## Design Patterns: Technical Debt in Data & AI

 Below are practical design patterns that help manage technical debt in pipelines, models, and contracts while maintaining delivery velocity.
 Each pattern is:
 - **Lightweight** (Markdown, dbt tests, Great Expectations suites)
 - **Observable** (Superset/Metabase dashboards, OpenLineage events)
 - **Community-Driven** (fork and adapt, PR improvements)

 > 💡 These patterns form the **baseline playbook** for DTE teams.
 They are not mandates, but starting points for contributors to extend.

 # Design Patterns: Technical Debt in Data & AI

-Technical debt isn’t a moral failing; it’s a budget.
+Technical debt isn't a moral failing; it's a budget.
 These patterns make debt **visible, measurable, and payable**—without halting delivery.

 ## 1) Data Debt Ledger
 **Problem:** Invisible debt accumulates across pipelines, models, and contracts.
 **Pattern:** Maintain a lightweight, git-tracked `DATA_DEBT.md` (one per domain) listing items, impact, principal, interest (ongoing cost), and a due date.
-**Signals:** MTTR ↑, ad-hoc fixes ↑, “hero debugging” stories.
+**Signals:** MTTR ↑, ad-hoc fixes ↑, "hero debugging" stories.
 **Artifacts:** Markdown ledger + GitHub Issues labels `debt/*`.

 ## 2) Contract Drift Guard (Shift-Left)